omjadas/swen90014-2019-bi-bilby/README.md

 npm run build
 ```

-To start the server run the following command
+To start the server (once it has been built) run the following command

 ```bash
 npm run start